The Nexus use policy

 We regret that The Nexus may not be scheduled for meetings.

 - The Nexus has a built-in A/V system that includes three projectors, a room camera, a sound system, wireless microphones, and audio assistive devices.
-If you plan to use this equipment, allow at least a week before your event to schedule a brief training session.
+If you plan to use this equipment, allow at least two weeks before your event to schedule a brief training session.

 - Wired and wireless connections are available for laptops or mobile devices.

 - The room’s capacity is 50 seated or 100 standing.
-Larger groups may be accommodated by opening the room’s bifold door and extending overflow into the reading room; approval for such events will involve additional considerations including the nature of the event and the time of day.
+Public programs expected to draw a large audience may be accommodated by opening the room’s bifold door and extending overflow into the reading room; approval for such events will involve additional considerations including the nature of the event and the time of day.